Using Kontena Vault

-To verify that you really control the requested domain, create a DNS TXT record for the domain
+Before requesting the certificate, you must create a DNS TXT record for the domain

-Once you have created the necessary DNS proof of domain control you can request the actual certificate.
+Once you have created and provisioned the domain authorizations, you can request the actual certificates from Let's Encrypt:

 Certificate: Data: Version: 3 (0x2) Serial Number: fa:2c:99:7a:4e:76:10:97:fe:b9:7b:28:4a:c3:44:7a:fe:b1 Signature Algorithm: sha256WithRSAEncryption Issuer: CN=Fake LE Intermediate X1 Validity Not Before: Jul 1 06:31:00 2016 GMT Not After : Sep 29 06:31:00 2016 GMT Subject: CN=example.com Subject Public Key Info: ...
 X509v3 extensions: X509v3 Subject Alternative Name: DNS:www.example.com, DNS:example.com